Sharp inverse statements for kernel interpolation: Background

+Direct and inverse statements in approximation theory are often associated with Jackson and Bernstein theorems.
+The direct statements provide rates of approximation under certain assumptions of the element to be approximated, while the inverse statements aim at deriving properties of that element based on the rate of approximation.
+For classical approximation methods like polynomial, Fourier or spline approximation, both direct and inverse statements are well researched \cite{butzer1969fundamental, devore1973saturation}.
+For kernel interpolation, direct statements are also well researched \cite{wendland2005approximate, narcowich2006sobolev}, though the theory for corresponding inverse statements is less complete:

-This subsection discusses related literature on inverse estimates and in particular Bernstein inequalities for kernel based interpolation: The standard way to prove inverse statements for kernel-based approximation is to make use of Bernstein inequalities, which usually bound strong norms with help of a weaker norm times an inverse power of the separation distance.
-A typical Bernstein inequality on a domain $\Omega \subseteq \R^d$ considers a kernel satisfying Eq.~\eqref{eq:fourier_decay} and a set of pairwise distinct points $X_n \subset \Omega \subset \R^d$ and is then e.g.\ of the form
+The standard way to prove inverse statements is to make use of Bernstein inequalities, which usually bound strong norms with help of a weaker norm.
+A typical Bernstein inequality for kernel-based interpolation on a region $\Omega \subseteq \R^d$ for a translational invariant kernel $k(x, z) = \Phi(x-z)$ satisfying Eq.~\eqref{eq:fourier_decay} and a set of pairwise distinct points $X_n \subset \Omega \subset \R^d$ reads e.g.\

-for some/all $s \in [0, \tau]$.
-Such a Bernstein inequality Eq.~\eqref{eq:bernstein_not_available} would be helpful for the following and in particular for the proof of \Cref{th:inverse_statement_generalized}, however it is \textit{not} available in the literature in this general form to the best of the authors knowledge:
+for some or all $\beta \in [0, \tau]$.
+Such a Bernstein inequality Eq.~\eqref{eq:bernstein_not_available} would be helpful to prove our main result \Cref{th:inverse_statement_generalized}, however it is \textit{not} available in the literature in this general form to the best of the author's knowledge: